Skip to content

 θSA(max)=TJ(max)TAPDθJCθCS\theta_{SA(max)} = \frac{T_{J(max)} - T_A}{P_D} - \theta_{JC} - \theta_{CS}

-This is the core calculation.
-If you can't find a heatsink with θSA\theta_{SA} at or below this value, you need to reduce power dissipation, lower the ambient temperature, improve the interface material, or add forced airflow.
+This is the equation that matters.
+If you can't find a heatsink with θSA\theta_{SA} at or below this calculated value, you've got a problem.
+Your options at that point are to reduce power dissipation, lower the ambient temperature somehow, improve your thermal interface material, or add forced airflow with a fan.

 Worked Example: Linear Regulator Dissipating 5 W